rsksmart/devportal-1.0/content/rsk-devportal/tools/thegraph.md

 2. Deploy & Publish
 3. Query from a dApp

-> Pricing: **All developers receive 100K free queries per month on the decentralized network**.
+> Pricing: **Developers are eligible to receive 100K free queries per month on the decentralized network**.
 After these free queries, you only pay based on usage at $4 for every 100K queries.

 ## Getting Started